lxd-nomad/lxd-nomad/docs/getting_started.rst

 You may want to skip this section if you already have a working installation of LXD on your system.

-For Debian or Ubuntu 16.04 and higher if prefer to stick with apt:
+For Debian or Ubuntu 16.04 and higher if you prefer to stick with apt:

 .. code-block:: console